I think this picture captures the essence of what marketing communication needs to do.

 Ads need to work fast.
 One way to make that happen is for an ad to start out in life as a poster with no more than 8 words – because posters get less than a second of anyone’s attention on average.
 If it works in that format, then it can become anything else – TV film, press ad, web banner, etc. Hard to do, but that’s why we get paid the big bucks.

 For more on how we think when we do ads*, check out the tips.
-They’re always being added to, so check back now and again to see we’ve added any new pearls.
+They’re always being added to, so check back now and again to see if we’ve added any new pearls.

 *One other thing.
 By ads, I mean all forms of commercial communication, to both paid for and earned audiences.
 It’s all advertising to them.
 And us.